Health and Safety

 Where a school is closed as the result of an emergency (such as a snow day) the school may be allowed to reduce by a corresponding amount the number of half days it is required to be open in a given year.

-The school has to write to the local MOE seeking permission to do this.
+The school has to write to the local Ministry of Education office seeking permission to do this.

 Temperature in the classroom - health and safety for teachers and students